dotlang/language/README.md

 - You can omit `()` in function call if there is no local variable or argument with same name and function has no input.
 If there is local var with same name, compiler will issue warning: `var t:int = sizeof[int]`

 function inputs must be named.
-- Function output can be any type.
+- Function output can be any type and any count.
 Even a tuple or a tuple with unnamed fields.
 Function is a piece of code which accepts a series of inputs and can return a single value.
 If you use `{}` for the body, you must specify output type and use return keyword.